cap5192/Meraki_Template_MG_Check/README.md

 To run this script -
 1. Download dependencies from requirements.txt
+2. create a .env file in your directory where python script is downloaded
-2. add your Meraki API key under .env file
+3. add your Meraki API key under .env file like this - MERAKI_API_TOKEN="<API KEY>"
-3. follow the prompt to enter number by the organization you want to run this script on
+4. follow the prompt to enter number by the organization you want to run this script on
-4. enter the name of the network tag you would like to run this script against.
+5. enter the name of the network tag you would like to run this script against.